BruceEckel/OOPology/chapters/01-the-object-oriented-conundrum.md

 C++ was my first really interesting high-level language.
 My first useful language was BASIC, my first "serious job" was assembly language and C.
 I learned Pascal on my own.
-In C++, though, you could make your own types with constructors and destructors and operator overloading.
+In C++, though, you could make your own types that had constructors and destructors and operator overloading.
 I still remember hearing Bjarne Stroustrup say "user defined data types."
 It felt like possibility.

 But of course there was more.
 There was inheritance.

-I was working as a research assistant at the University of Washington School of Oceanography.
+In 1987 I was working as a research assistant at the University of Washington School of Oceanography.
 Tom Keffer had a grant to make computing easier for scientists and engineers.
 The idea of overloading operators to do matrix manipulation seemed perfect.
 The constructors and destructors would allocate and clean up the matrices.
 Our target audience could focus on the equations and not the coding.

-We were using Sun workstations (this was 1987).
 To get the code for the C++ compiler we had to ask Bell labs to mail us a magnetic tape.
 From the package, I think Stroustrup or Andy Koenig might have personally mailed it.
 The tape contained the C source code for `cfront` which compiled C++ code into C code.